Cycling74/rnbo.move.control/README.md

 * `/rnboctl/view/page <page index>`
   * send this message if you're in a param view and the view should display the page you've given (clamped to be in range)
 * `/rnboctl/device/params <device index> [<optional page index>]`
-  * send this message to display the parameters for the device thaat has the given instance index, optionally at the specified 0-indexed page
+  * send this message to display the parameters for the device that has the given instance index, optionally at the specified 0-indexed page
+* `/rnboctl/device/data <device index>`
+  * send this message to display the data page for the device that has the given instance index

 ## Notes